pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 ### Step Functions

 * Standard Workflows vs Express Workflows
+* States - Task, Choice, Wait, Pass, Parallel, Map, Succeed, Fail
+* [Activities](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html) - enables you to have a task in your state machine where the work is performed by a worker that can be hosted anywhere.
+* start other `[sub]` workflows
 * [error handling](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html) and Retrying after an error
 * orchestration with many built-in integrations to aws services
 * [Step Functions AWS SDK Service Integrations](https://aws.amazon.com/blogs/aws/now-aws-step-functions-supports-200-aws-services-to-enable-easier-workflow-automation/)